echo000/Vex/README.md

 * [echo000](https://github.com/echo000) - Developer and Maintainer
 * [Scobalula](https://github.com/Scobalula) - Modified version of [PhilLibX](https://github.com/Scobalula/PhilLibX)
-* [DTZxPorter](https://github.com/dtzxporter/) - Help with Game Research - This entire project wouldn't be possible without his help
+* [DTZxPorter](https://github.com/dtzxporter/) - Help with Research - Porter has been a HUGE help, this entire project wouldn't be possible without his help.
 * id-daemon - Game Research

 **If you use Vex in any of your projects, it would be highly appreciated if you credit the people/parties listed in the Credits list.**